Welcome to, In his Pocket.

 Deciding to worry about such a thing later, Harry noticed that the cart was slowing down.

 "Potter Trust Vault, number 687." the Goblin in the back said as it hopped onto the ground with Harry following.

 They arrived at a large circular door with a keyhole in the middle.
 Harry handed his key to the Goblin who unlocked the door revealing the piles of gold galleons that were nearly as tall as Harry.

-Thanking the fact that Dudley's clothes were so big as it would allow him to stuff the pockets full of gold, Harry began gathering coins to put in the pockets.
+Thanking the fact that Dudley's clothes were so big as it would allow him to stuff the pockets full of gold, Harry began gathering coins to put in his pockets.
 The Goblin snorted at Harry before handing him a bag that was a little larger than Harry's hand.

 "Fill that with as much gold as you want.
 It's enchanted with an expansion charm."

 Harry thanked the Goblin and put fifty Galleons in the coin case then put the case in his pocket before running back over to the cart.

 The goblin put the cart back into gear and they were on their way back up the tracks to the surface.